CORSMAL/CORSMALChallengeEvalToolkit/README.md

 ### Output

-The [evaluation script](evaluate.py) outputs a .csv file (e.g., res_training_set.csv for the training set) with the results (score in percentage) of each submission per row:
+The [evaluation script](evaluate.py) outputs three .csv files (e.g., res_split0_set.csv for the first split of the training set) with the results (score in percentage) of each submission per row:

 | Team | score |
 |------|-------|

 ## Demo